 How Does a Debt Arrangement Scheme Work?

-Before any debt agreement is prepared under a debt arrangement scheme, a professional money advisor will take into account your disposable income and expenditure.
+Before any debt agreement is prepared under a debt arrangement scheme, a professional money agent will take into account your disposable income and expenditure.
 The monthly repayments will be determined on the basis of your disposable salary.

 The total duration of your debt payment plan depends on the amount of debt that you have accumulated and how much of it you can manage to repay.
 Your creditors will continue receiving the monthly payments you agreed on with them.